Whoever said “making gains” was just for jocks? Bengal cats are no exemption to the rule.

 A great supplement to a Bengal cat’s diet is raw meat provided that the meat is fresh and not processed.
 You can make your own Bengal cat food or buy quality commercial cat foods.
 Most importantly, make sure that protein is about 50%-80% of your cat’s diet leaving room for fiber and vitamins.
 Please check with your local Vet about optimizing your cat’s diet.

-Our Top 3 Recommended Wet Food For Bengal Cats
+At a Glance: Best Wet Food For Bengal Cats To Buy

 Smalls Cat Food